-As required under special condition 12 of resource consent 5956-2.0, please find all relevant information recorded from the operational period 1 July 2020 to 30 June 2021 relating to stockpiling and landspreading activities undertaken at Waste Remediation Services (WRS) Waikaikai disposal site.
-This is the seventh report completed by WRS for this site, following the previous periods;
+As required under special condition 12 of resource consent 5956-2.0, please find all relevant information recorded from the operational period 1 July 2021 to 30 June 2022 relating to receipt and land-spreading activities undertaken at Waste Remediation Services (WRS) Waikaikai remediation site.
+This is the eighth annual report completed by WRS for this site covering the previous periods:

-This report is designed to follow on from the previously submitted 2019-20 consent monitoring report and is as such focussed on activities, records and results from the 2020-21 period.
+This report follows on from the previously submitted 2020-21 consent monitoring report and as such is focused on activities, records, and results from the 2021-22 period.
 This report is structured into six sections, as per the following:

-- 1. Overview and Background - 2.
-Wastes Received for Disposal
+- 1. Overview and Background

+- 2. Wastes Received for Remediation

-- 3. Disposal and Rehabilitation Operations (preparatory earthworks, landspreading/ incorporation and rehabilitation comprising topsoil application, sowing, additional works)
+- 3. Remediation comprising preparatory earthworks, land-spreading and incorporation and, Rehabilitation Operations - comprising topsoil application, sowing and additional works)

 - 4. Monitoring

 - 5. Additional Consent Requirements

 - 6. Summary